curtis628/xenon-smartshop-example/README.md

   "productLink": "/products/ffebe3b1-31f0-4046-aea4-e8919bc87ce3"
 }`
 ```
 The above tries to create a new `Review`.
-And it also validates the `productLink` via two ways
+And it also validates the `productLink` via two ways: via a forwarding+odata query using the `product` node selector, and via DNS.